RoySegall/gizra.com/app/_posts/2017-01-02-shadowed-our-cto.md

 tags:
   - The Gizra Way
   - Training
-permalink: ""
+permalink: "/content/shadowed-our-cto"
 layout: post
-image: ""
+image: "/assets/images/posts/shadowed-cto/thumb.jpg"
 author: LiatSadeSaadon
-description: ""
+description: "Not every day your manager gives you permission to peek at his work.
+At Gizra, you can actually do this every day."
 ---

 {% include setup %}